AlenRedek/wordpress-starter/README.md

 ## Installation

-### GIT Clone
+### GIT
+- Open your terminal and browse to the projects workplace folder.
-- Clone the theme folder from GitHub `$ git clone git@github.com:EmigmaLab/starter.git`
+- Clone the theme from GitHub repository `$ git clone git@github.com:EmigmaLab/starter.git`

+### npm
-- Login to your WordPress backend
+- Open your terminal and browse to the location of your theme folder
-- Go to Appearance → Themes
+- Install npm dependencies: `$ npm install`

+### Rsync
+- Open your terminal and browse to the root folder of project.
+- Download uploads folder: `$ rsync -Phvrt <project-name>@dev.razvija.se:/var/www/<project-name>.razvija.se/web/wp-content/uploads/ wp-content/uploads/`

+### Docker
-- Activate the Emigma theme
+- Open your terminal and browse to the location of your theme folder
+- Build & Run Docker container: `$ docker-compose up`
+- When you're done, shut down the containers with command `$ docker-compose down`.

+### PHPMyAdmin
+- Open your browser and navigate to [http://localhost:8080](http://localhost:8080)
+- Log in with username `root` and password `toor`.
+- Create new database named `wp` and import appropriate SQL dump file.

+### Accessing the page
+- Open your browser and navigate to [http://localhost](http://localhost)

 ## Developing with npm, Gulp, SASS and Browser Sync[1]